catamphetamine/anychan/docs/4chan.org/API.md

 			"now": "02/03/19(Sun)03:30:11", // Comment creation date (text).
 			"name": "Anonymous", // Comment poster name.
 			"sub": "Gegege no Kitaro", // Comment subject.
 			"com": "Kitaro is framed as a yokai killer, Ratman is a cunt and McNanashi stops by.", // Comment message HTML.
+Will be missing if there's no text.

 			"filename": "[HorribleSubs] Gegege no Kitarou (2018) - 42 [720p].mkv_snapshot_03.42_[2019.02.03_10.26.49]", // Attachment file name.
 			"ext": ".jpg", // Attachment file extension.